brianburton/brianburton.github.io/_posts/2021-01-01-jimmutables-3.2.1.md

 ### Final thoughts

 The quest to lower memory footprint has born fruit.
 The collections are now leaner and faster.
 Our hash maps and sets are smaller than their mutable equivalents.
-Even insert order maps are within a wisker of LinkedHashMap's size.
+Even insert order maps are within a whisker of LinkedHashMap's size.
 The latter is huge improvement from where we started and is fairly remarkable since we can't use a simple data structure like a doubly-linked list the way the mutable version can.